sisl/Chimp/README.md

 * [Chainer](https://github.com/pfnet/chainer)
 * NumPy

+# Authors

-The creators of this software are: Yegor Tkachenko, Max Egorov, Hao Yi Ong.
+The original authors of this software are: Yegor Tkachenko, Max Egorov, Hao Yi Ong.

+# License

+The software is distributed under the Apache License.